-This story was published on 17 August 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 17 August 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 The Department of Jobs and Small Business has projected that total employment will increase by 886,100 (7.1%) over the next five years.